mikewest/securer-contexts/README.md

 Today, it seems clear that encryption is no longer our primary focus.
-While we can't quite declare victory, encryption has become something we can simply assume for modern applications, rather than something we need to actively advocate.
+While we can't quite declare victory, encryption has become something we can simply assume for modern applications, rather than something for which we must actively advocate.
 It seems reasonable, then, to step back and revisit our conception of what makes a site secure-enough, with an eye toward the next set of things that we'd like web developers to begin doing in the service of protecting their users and themselves.

 ## A Proposal